ddiruscio/-dylan-diruscio.dev/content/posts/palworld-host-fix/index.md

 ```bash
 python fix-host-save.py "C:\Users\John\.cargo\bin\uesave.exe" "C:\Users\John\Desktop\my_temporary_folder\2E85FD38BAA792EB1D4C09386F3A3CDA" 6E80B1A6000000000000000000000000
 ```
-10. After you have done this, you will be informed that you should make a backup.Press enter once more and the process will take about 1-2 minutes.
+10. After you have done this, you will be informed that you should make a backup.
+Press enter once more and the process will take about 1-2 minutes.
 If completed successfully you will see some traceback saying that the the script completed successfully:

 ![Image alt](examples/pal5.PNG)